Estimate Time5 min

 Future housing market trends

-Should I buy a house now or wait until 2024?
+Should I buy a house now or wait?

 Your income

 Your earnings and job stability are a couple of the most important factors for understanding whether it’s a good time to buy a house.
 “We can talk about markets and interest rates all you want, but at the end of the day, if you’re not sure of your ability to pay the mortgage, that’s a bad time to buy,” says Blackhurst.
-If you’re worried about a possible layoff, for instance, maybe wait to buy until your situation is more secure.
+If you’re worried about a possible layoff, for instance, maybe wait until your situation is more secure.

 Finally, consider whether you have enough to cover utilities and maintenance costs, which could be higher than what you’re paying on a rental.
 Account for repairs as well—you never know when your roof might start leaking or your oven stops working.
 Ideally, you could build an emergency savings of at least $1,000, or 3 to 6 months' worth of monthly expenses to cover those kinds of needs.